Contact Lens Care

 Cat-eye sunglasses perfectly embody the playfulness and sophistication of the '50s.
 Compatible with all face shapes, they range from daring and bold to gentle and graceful.
 Cat eyes are identifiable by the upper, outer curve of the frame, which flicks outwards like a cat's eye, hence the name.

 Clubmasters have a very particular type of framing that separates them from other styles.
 The upper portion of the frame is bigger and bolder than the lower half and is typically crafted from the same plastic or acetate used on the arms.
 The other parts of the frame, including the bridge, is usually made from metal.
 Clubmaster sunglasses were based on the browline style of glasses which were very popular during the 1950s and 60's and were also known as browline sunglasses.

 While they may not get as much attention as some of the other shapes, they are still a great choice of frame, especially if you prefer to wear brighter colours.

 Also known as shield sunglasses, wrap sunglasses are considered great for sports.
-Their functionality and design are ideal for active lifestyles.
+The functionality and ergonomic design of these frames are ideal for active lifestyles.

 Heart sunglasses offer a fun, playful and slightly retro vibe.
 These quirky sunglasses are perfect for making a statement and come in many variations and sizes.
 You can find cat-eye heart shaped silhouettes or even side-ways heart shaped frames, as well as regular heart shaped frames.
 These fun frames boast personality and uniqueness and will complement any face shape.

-Square sunglasses offer versatility, classical style and above all, mystery.
+Square sunglasses offer versatility, classic style and above all, mystery.
 American Vogue editor Anna Wintour is famed for her dark square frames, which she wears to almost every fashion show she attends.
 Square sunglasses will suit nearly every face shape but work exceptionally well for those with round faces as they add angles and structure.